Calendar of Events

 Every Tuesday, 10 AM - noon: Weekday Weed Warriors

-May 23 (Thursday), 9-11 AM: Walk for ages 50+ -- Searching for signs of (wild)life
+Thurs., May 18, 9-11 AM: Walk for ages 50+ -- Searching for wildlife in Berkeley's restored grasslands

 We host many volunteer work parties for youth, company, religious, and other groups, on their schedule.
 Contact us for information.

+Sign up here to get our monthly e-news, with notices of our events and those of others.
 For volunteer opportunities and nature-oriented events Bay-wide, including a clickable map of volunteer opportunities, see the Bay Nature Calendar.